Apollonius of Perga (c. 262–c. 190 BC)

 Apollonius also helped found Greek mathematical astronomy.
 Ptolemy says in his Syntaxis that Apollonius introduced the theory of epicycles to explain the apparent motion of the planets across the sky.
 Although this isn't strictly true, since the theory of epicycles was mooted earlier, Apollonius did make important contributions, including a study of the points where a planet appears stationary.
 He also developed the hemicyclium, a sundial with hour lines drawn on the surface of a conic section to give greater accuracy.
 See also Greek astronomy.

-One of the most famous questions he raised is known as the Apollonius problem.
+One of the most famous questions he raised is known as the Apollonius problem (see below).
 He also wrote widely on other subjects including science, medicine, and philosophy.
 In On the Burning Mirror he showed that parallel rays of light are not brought to a focus by a spherical mirror (as had been previously thought) and he discussed the focal properties of a parabolic mirror.
 A few decades after his death, the Emperor Hadrian collected his works and ensured their publication throughout his realm.